rallepalaveev/Prodos-512kB-NVRAM-Drive/README.md

 The bootloader can also be seen at addresses $CF00-$CFFF of bank #FF.
 The image contains a ProDOS volume which is loaded by the boot loader.
 Additional firmware resdes in ProDOS Block $01.
 Recommended installation is on Slot 7.
-The boot loader has functionality that it captures the boot sequence of the computer and loads ProDOS.
+The boot loader has functionality that it captures the boot sequence of the computer and loads ProDOS. www.clintech.net/romcard
-If ”\” is pressed before performing a cold reset – the boot sequence will override the NVRAM Drive so the floppy disk can boot. www.clintech.net/romcard